entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       description: Italian

-## Static Files
+## Static Resources

-In order to upload static files, you will need to create a folder called `resources/`, all files inside this folder will be uploaded in the same folder structure that is inside.
+In order to upload static files, you will need to create a folder called `resources`.
+All files inside this folder will be uploaded into Entando using the same folder structure.

     resources/
     ├ css/